1952 Swiss Mount Everest expedition: Origins

-Tibet was closed to foreigners but Nepal had just opened up its borders.
-In 1951 Eric Shipton's British-New Zealand reconnaissance climbed the Khumbu Icefall and reached the elusive Western Cwm, proving that Everest could be climbed from Nepal.
-Unfortunately for the British, who had enjoyed exclusive access to the mountain for 31 years from Tibet to the north, the Nepalese government gave the 1952 permit to the Swiss.
+Tibet was closed to foreigners, but Nepal had opened up its borders to foreigners in 1950.
+In 1951, Eric Shipton's British-New Zealand reconnaissance climbed the Khumbu Icefall and reached the elusive Western Cwm, proving that Everest could be climbed from Nepal.
+The Nepalese government gave the 1952 expedition permit to the Swiss.

 Organization

-Edouard Wyss-Dunant was appointed as the leader of this expedition.
-The other Swiss members were Rene Aubert, Leon Flory, André Roch and Raymond Lambert (despite Lambert's having suffered amputation of frostbitten toes).
+Edouard Wyss-Dunant was appointed to lead the expedition.
+The other Swiss members were Rene Aubert, Leon Flory, André Roch and Raymond Lambert, who joined despite having suffered amputations of frostbitten toes.

-All the of Swiss expedition members were from Geneva.
-Most belonged to the exclusive L'Androsace climbing club and knew each other well.
+All the Swiss expedition members were from Geneva.
+Most of the Swiss belonged to the exclusive L'Androsace climbing club and knew each other well.
 The city and canton of Geneva provided moral and financial support for the expedition, and the University of Geneva provided the scientific contingent.

-During this expedition Tenzing Norgay was considered, for the first time, a full expedition member ("the greatest honour that had ever been paid me") forging a lasting friendship with the Swiss, in particular Raymond Lambert.

 Goals

-The mountaineering task that this team had set itself was primarily exploring the access to the South Col, the conquest of the labyrinthine Khumbu Icefall, and possibly the advance to the South Col. John Hunt (who met the team in Zurich on their return) wrote that when the Swiss Expedition "just failed" in the spring they decided to make another (summit ascent) attempt in the autumn; though as it was only decided in June the second party arrived too late, when winter winds were buffeting the mountain.
-This contradicts a reference which says that "no attempt at an ascent of Everest was ever under consideration in this case".
+The primary objectives of the mountaineering team included exploring access to the South Col, conquering the intricate Khumbu Icefall, and potentially advancing to the South Col. John Hunt, who met the team in Zurich upon their return, noted that following the Swiss Expedition's near-success in the spring, they resolved to make another summit attempt in the autumn.
+However, due to the decision being made in June, the second team arrived too late, facing the harsh winter winds.
+This account contradicts another reference stating that "no attempt at an ascent of Everest was ever under consideration in this case".